INSandwich/INSAndwich-Rest-API/README.md

   - Handle errors for each route!!
   - Make a paging for each list of elements retrieved using the SQL capabilities of selecting a certain amount of elements
   - Add a gulpfile to help cleaning the repo before pushing (aka removing node modules)
+  - User Controller (Use promises!!):
+    - addToken method with a certain amount of tokens in the JSON sent via post
+    - removeToken method, checking if possible, otherwise sending error
+    - updateUserInfo method, to update FirstName, LastName, email...
+    - updatePassword, use the bcrypt library methods with promises to get the hash from the db